yosemitebandit/vebsite/content/notes/learning-rust.md

 ### [rust by example](http://rustbyexample.com)
-* the compiler is great, have yet to find a way to get compilation results in vim's quickfix window, syntastic is also missing errors
+* the compiler is great, have yet to find a way to get compilation results in vim's quickfix window, syntastic is also missing errors --
+Neomake works ok though, (here's [my post on getting that setup](/neovim))
 * I smiled at the "return on the statement with no semicolon" idea -- can also drop the last semicolon if it's the last statement in a scope, I think
 * underscores for readability in ints is cool --